Sauna for Skin: What Dermatology Research Shows

 Frequency

-2-3 sessions per week appears optimal for skin benefits.
+2-3 sessions per week is optimal for skin benefits.
 Daily intense sessions may be counterproductive, especially for dry or sensitive skin types.

 Who Should Be Cautious